 The ever alluding work-life balance is more challenging in some seasons of our life’s than others.
-For me, being happy in my career wasn’t as much about finding “my WHY” but rather finding “my WHEN”.
+To be happy in my career is not as much about finding “my WHY” but instead finding “my WHEN”.

-In my own searches for balance, it was about discovering a place where I was not being stretched too thin.
-I have now secured a position that fits in with my life outside of my career.
-This allows me to serve others in my career, to enjoy my family and participate in my community, and most importantly, to look after my Self.
+In my searches for balance, it was about discovering a place where I was not being stretched too thin.
+It allows me to serve others in my career, to enjoy my family and participate in my community, and most importantly, to look after my Self.

 Coming to this place of balance wasn’t easy, and nor do I think what works for me now will work for the rest of my career.
-This means I now hold only a small amount of spaces for committed, motivated and focused clients who want to build their own success story.
-I also have space left to do Lego Serious Play facilitation workshops, as the time-consuming preparation and delivery always pays back in so much joy and personal growth that I simply can’t resist doing them.
+I still hold space for committed, motivated and focused clients who want to build their own success story.
+I also make time to do Lego Serious Play facilitation workshops, as the time-consuming preparation and delivery always pay back in so much joy and personal growth that I can’t resist doing them.

 This change in pace is not without sacrifice: of ambition, opportunity and potential revenue.
 However, recognising that this is my choice to achieve balance in this season makes it all worth it!